The Hybrid Approach to Digital Accessibility

 Each path has a pretty significant downside.
 But a new hybrid approach means that website owners no longer have to sacrifice either timely fixes or the peace of mind that comes with long-term compliance.

 What Are the Benefits of a Hybrid Approach?

 Using a digital accessibility tool that operates as a hybrid solution gives organizations the flexibility to make changes fast, removing the pressure of “compliance ASAP”, but also allows permanent changes to the source code.
 Here’s how:

 - Fix issues immediately.
 With this method, you can automate immediate fixes on a virtual layer that sits “on top” of your website’s HTML.
 This allows for automated fixes to the site’s user experience without the need to change the source code.

 - Make permanent fixes as time allows.
 Meanwhile, you can enable tools and instructions for your development team to make permanent fixes on the source code.
-This removes the pressure of needing to fix issues immediately since many are automatically addressed on the virtual layer.
+This removes the pressure of needing to fix issues immediately since many are automaticA11y addressed on the virtual layer.

 Faster, More Cost-Effective ADA Web Compliance

 The Allyable solution uses a hybrid approach to reduce the cost and complexity of digital accessibility.
 The platform continuously monitors and provides real-time fixes to keep websites compliant with WCAG standards.
 Start your journey today toward better web accessibility for all users.